Let’s use the Average True Range Indicator or ATR:

 There is a Better Way:

 Unfortunately, it happens all too often.
 What I want you to take away from this little illustration is the idea that maybe you want to think about using a new system to figure out where to put stops.
-Fortunately, the ATR can help you out with that, since it’s not only useful for setting take profit targets, but also for determining truly reasonable places to put a stop loss order.
+Fortunately, the ATR can help you out with that.
+ATR is not only useful for setting take profit targets, but also for determining truly reasonable places to put a stop-loss order.

-You’re in luck – Winners Edge Trading has devised its own unique indicator that will instantly show you ideal take profit and stop loss points on any time frame you care to trade on, based on the ATR indicator.
+You’re in luck – Trading Strategy Guides has devised its own unique indicator that will instantly show you ideal take profit and stop loss points on any time frame you care to trade on, based on the ATR indicator.
 You can check it out here, in this special report.